ddadaal/simstate/README.md

 # Features

 - Define states and actions in a class like a React class component
-    - Update states using `setState` but it's synchonrous
+    - Update states using `setState` which returns a Promise resolved when react component updated (yah)
 - Use provided stores in components with [hooks](https://reactjs.org/docs/hooks-intro.html) in state management
     - `render props` and `HOC` are also provided for compatibilities (like using store in a class component)
 - No dependency but React 16.8 or higher